Best Maine Antique Stores and Vintage Markets: A Local’s Guide to Barn Sales, Thrift Shops & Flea Markets

 Where to Refuel?

-After refueling at The Bitter End, continue your vintage trail just a few miles north to The Americana Workshop in Kennebunk, Maine—a true gem for coastal cottage decor, curated antiques, and vintage furniture.
+After refueling at The Bitter End, continue your antique road trip just a few miles north to The Americana Workshop in Kennebunk, Maine, a true gem for coastal cottage decor, curated antiques, and vintage furniture.
 This beautifully organized, two-story shop is filled with character, offering everything from statement pieces to charming decorative accents that fit perfectly into any New England home.

 The second floor is especially dreamy, with light-filled displays of beachy vintage finds that feel straight out of a coastal magazine.
-Whether you’re browsing for inspiration or searching for that perfect antique addition to your home, The Americana Workshop is a must-visit stop for antique lovers in Southern Maine.
+Whether you’re browsing for inspiration or searching for that perfect antique addition to your home, The Americana Workshop is a must-visit stop and one of the best Maine antique stores and vintage markets for antique lovers in Southern Maine.
 Get Directions

-The Habitat for Humanity ReStore in Kennebunk, Maine is one of the best spots along the Southern Maine coast to find secondhand furniture, home improvement materials, and budget-friendly home decor.
+The Habitat for Humanity ReStore in Kennebunk, Maine, is one of the top thrift stores near Kennebunkport, where you can find secondhand furniture, home improvement materials, and budget-friendly home decor.
 Though they’ve recently relocated to a new space, it’s still a solid stop with a wide selection of gently used items that rotate often.

 Topiaries at Snug Harbor Farm